Graduate Management Admission Test: Scoring

 The total GMAT Exam (Focus Edition) score ranges from 205 to 805 and measures performance on all three sections together.
 Scores are given in increments of 10 (e.g. 545, 555, 565, 575, etc.).

 In 2023, for the GMAT Exam (Focus Edition), the score scale for the exam was adjusted to reflect changes in the test-taking population, which has become more diverse and global.
 Over the years, scores had shifted significantly, resulting in an uneven distribution.
 The updated score scale fixed that, allowing schools to better differentiate performance on the exam.

 The final score is not based solely on the last question the examinee answers (i.e. the level of difficulty of questions reached through the computer adaptive presentation of questions).
 The algorithm used to build a score is more complicated than that.
 The examinee can make a mistake and answer incorrectly and the computer will recognize that item as an anomaly.
 If the examinee misses the first question, the final score will not necessarily fall in the bottom half of the range.

-At the end of the exam, an unofficial preview of the GMAT score earned is shown to the test taker.
+At the end of the exam, test takers are shown an unofficial preview of their GMAT score.

 This score can be converted to a percentile using the GMAT Concordance table.